fyfirman/eko-docs/src/content/docs/computeruse/computer-fellou.md

 ---

-## Example: Real-Time Web Data Integration
+## Example: Simple Real-Time Web Data Integration

+#### **Scenario**:
-- **Scenario:** A user wants to combine web and local data for reporting.
+A user wants to combine real-time weather data with their local calendar events to automatically suggest appropriate attire for the day.

-- **How it works**:
+#### **Step-by-Step Workflow**:

+1. **Fetch Real-Time Web Data (Weather)**:
-    1. Use browseruse to scrape real-time data from a website (e.g., stock prices or weather data).
+   - Use `browseruse` in Fellou to access a weather website like Weather.com or a weather API.
-    2. Use computeruse to fetch complementary local data (e.g., budgets or past records).
-    3. Merge the data and generate a report in a preferred format.
+   - Scrape or pull the current temperature and weather conditions (e.g., sunny, rainy, etc.) for the user’s location.

+2. **Retrieve Local Calendar Events**:
+   - Use `computeruse` to access the user’s calendar (e.g., Google Calendar or a local calendar app).
+   - Retrieve events scheduled for the day, focusing on outdoor activities or meetings that might require specific clothing.

+3. **Decision-Making for Attire Suggestion**:
+   - Based on the weather data (e.g., "sunny and 75°F") and calendar events (e.g., "outdoor meeting at 3 PM"), use simple conditional logic to suggest clothing (e.g., "Wear a light jacket" or "No jacket needed, it's warm").

+4. **Display the Suggestion**:
+   - Show the clothing recommendation directly in the Fellou browser interface.
+   - Alternatively, use a notification to alert the user about the attire suggestion for the day.

+#### **User Benefits**:
+- **Quick and Simple**: Combines two simple data sources (weather and calendar) to give a personalized recommendation.
+- **Convenient**: Saves users time by providing a ready-made suggestion based on current and future conditions.
+- **Practical**: Useful for users who need to make quick decisions about their daily outfit based on weather and schedule.

+---

-### Execute via Eko
+### Implemention with Eko

 ```typescript
 import { Eko } from "@eko-ai/eko";